Matchstick puzzle: Move 2 sticks to make 5 matchstick shapes

-Puzzle: In the puzzle figure below, Move 2 sticks to make 5 non-overlapping closed shapes.
-No stick moved can be placed in a position of an already moved stick.
+The Puzzle: In the puzzle figure below, Move 2 sticks to make 5 matchstick shapes.
+The shapes must be non-overlapping and no matchstick moved can be placed in a position of an already moved stick.
 How many such solutions can you find?

-This is the second stick puzzle having same mixed shapes of a triangle, two squares and a rhombus.
+This is the second puzzle having same mixed matchstick shapes of a triangle, two squares and a rhombus.
 If you haven't solved the first such puzzle you may try it here.

-Because of the mixed shapes, it is not useful to apply the end state analysis on the possible puzzle solution figures that we have used so effectively in solving stick puzzle, Matchstick puzzle, 5 squares to 4 squares in 2 stick moves.
+Because of the mixed matchstick shapes, it is not useful to apply the End state analysis technique on the possible puzzle solution figures that we have used so effectively in solving the puzzle, Move 2 sticks to make 4 squares matchstick puzzle.

 Also our usual method of analyzing the number of sticks together with common sticks required are of little use here.

 To solve this puzzle instead, we will use,

 - step-by-step reasoning.